insect-morphology/lepao/README.md

 Please use this GitHub repository's [Issue tracker](https://github.com/luis-gonzalez-m/lepao/issues) to request new terms/classes or report errors or specific concerns related to the ontology.

 ## Acknowledgements

+The development of LepAO is supported by the German Research Foundation (DFG-projcet MO 412/54-1).

 This ontology repository was created using the [ontology starter kit](https://github.com/INCATools/ontology-starter-kit)